0xMordecai/K8s/managing-advanced-k8s-resources/The-need-for-advanced-k8s-resources/Readme.md

 **`You cannot maintain multiple versions of your code or roll out and roll back releases using a pod`. `You also cannot autoscale your application with traffic with pods alone`. `Pods do not allow you to expose your containers to the outside world, and they do not provide traffic management capabilities such as load balancing, content and path-based routing, storing persistent data to externally attached storage`,and so on.**

-**To solve these problems, Kubernetes provides us with specific advanced resources, such as Deployments, Services, Ingresses, PersistentVolumes and claims, and StatefulSets.
+**To solve these problems, `Kubernetes provides us with specific advanced resources, such as Deployments, Services, Ingresses, PersistentVolumes and claims, and StatefulSets`.
 Let’s start with Kubernetes Deployments in the next section.**